-Geotargeting is the method of using location-based targeting to connect your audience with powerful, personalized messaging based on their region.
-We asked an expert for tips, tricks, and best practices.
+Geotargeting is the method of using location-based targeting to hit your audience with powerful, personalized messaging based on their region.
+We asked our experts for their tips, tricks, and best practices.

 Companies using location-based technology see an 89% increase in consumer engagement across all channels.
 So it’s no wonder that so many businesses are implementing geotargeting in their campaigns.